 Now drag the square focus reticle over your face to focus there.
 Then tap, so that the reticle turns red showing that the focus has now locked.

 You can now drag the round exposure reticule around until the exposure is as you want it.
-And again tap to lock the exposure.
+Again, tap to lock the exposure.
 The circle will then turn red.

 When you’re ready to start recording tap the record button and it will become a larger solid circle and the time counter will start advancing.
 Once you’re done tap the record button again to stop.